MANAGEMENT DISCUSSION AND ANALYSIS REPORT

 j.
 Details of significant changes in key financial ratios

-Explanation: The sales volume and prices have reduced.
+Explanation: The sales prices have reduced and Increased borrowings and repayment.
 Company being regular in repayment of principal and interest has been able cover its debt cost appropriately out of current year earnings though there is a lower earning as compared to previous year.

-Explanation: In current year, the profits have reduced due to lower sales compared to previous year and as a result the return on equity has also reduced.
+Explanation: In current year, the profits have reduced due to lower gross profit margin compared to previous year and as a result the return on equity has also reduced.
 Also, the average shareholders equity has increased due to significant profits in the previous year.

-Explanation: The profit and EBIT has come down significantly during the current year, due to which there is a reduction in return on capital employed.
+Explanation: The profit and EBIT has come down and simultaneously capital investments has increased significantly during the current year, due to which there is a reduction in return on capital employed.

-Explanation: In the current year, the net profit has come down as compared to the previous years due to lower volume.
+Explanation: In the current year, the net profit has come down as compared to the previous years due to lower gross profit margin.
 The costs have also increased during the current year contributing towards decreased profits.
 As a result the net profit percentage has come down.

 Explanation: Increase in return on investment is due to increase in the fair value of the investment in equity as at the year end.

-Explanation: The current ratio is better in the current year for the following reasons.
-Borrowings has significantly decreased as at year end especially because of lower bills discounted, decrease in trade payables and decrease in advance from customers which has reduced the current liabilities.
-There is a reduction in current asset due to reduction in bank balances as a result of investment in CAPEX.
-Trade receivables have also reduced due to better collection period and lower sales volume.
+Explanation: The current ratio has reduced in the current year for the following reasons.
+Borrowings has significantly increased as at year end especially because of higher bills discounted, increase in trade payables and increase in advance from customers which has increased the current liabilities.
+There is a reduction in current asset due to reduction in bank balances as a result of investment in Non current assets.
+Trade receivables have also increased due to higher sales volume.

 k.
 Cautionary Statement: